sakuraapi/manual/injectable/readme.md

 You must be careful to avoid creating circular dependencies (this is usually a bad smell that indicates some more fundamental design issue).
 However, if a circular dependency is unavoidable, you can work around it by manually getting instances of your services with the SakuraApi `getProvider` method.
 See [Resolving Circular Dependencies](../appendices/circular-di.md).

 # Overriding / Mocking Services
-It is sometimes desirable to override the a service with an alternative service (for example, when Mocking a service for testing).
+It is sometimes desirable to override a service with an alternative service (for example, when mocking a service for testing).
 When you do this, make sure your alternative service sufficiently meets the interface needs of the original service or you're going to have runtime errors.
 Here's how you override a service:
 ```
 const sapi = new SakuraApi({
     providers: [